 * 'Fiscal cliff' uncertainty weighs on U.S. stocks

-* Euro jumps to 6-week high on Greece optimism
+* Euro jumps near 7-week high on Greece optimism

-NEW YORK, Dec 4 (Reuters) - U.S. stocks edged lower on Tuesday as investors fretted about Washington's ability to avoid a year-end budget crisis, but a Greek plan to buy back debt pushed the euro to a six-week high.
+NEW YORK, Dec 4 (Reuters) - U.S. stocks slipped on Tuesday as investors fretted about Washington's ability to avoid a year-end budget crisis, but a Greek plan to buy back debt pushed the euro near a seven-week high.

 Markets fear the United States could slip into recession if $600 billion in tax hikes and spending cuts are allowed to start taking effect in January.
 The White House and Congress have yet to agree on a long-term deficit reduction plan.

-World shares as measured by MSCI's all-country equity index dipped 0.1 percent.
+World shares as measured by MSCI's all-country equity index edged down 0.02 percent.

-The euro, however, remained near a six-week high above $1.31, boosted by a Greek debt buy-back plan and encouraging news from Portugal and Spain.
-Greece's buy-back is a crucial part of a deal reached last week by international lenders to cut the country's debt and needs to be completed before the IMF can release its emergency aid.
+The euro, however, approached a seven-week high above $1.31, boosted by better-than-expected terms for a Greek debt buy-back plan.
+The operation is a crucial part of a deal reached last week by international lenders to cut the country's debt and needs to be completed before the IMF can release its emergency aid.